diego1389/dev_docs/Design patterns/Design patterns in C# and .Net.md

 - The dependency inversion principle:
     - The high level parts of the system should not depend on low level parts of the system directly.
     - They should depend on some kind of abstraction.
-    - The following example violates the dependency inversion principle because it exposes directly a property from the datastore to the high level research class and it cannot change (the tuples for a dictionary for example) without breaking research:
+    - The following example violates the dependency inversion principle because it exposes directly a property from the datastore to the high level research class and it cannot change (the tuples or a dictionary for example) without breaking research:
     ```c#
       public enum Relationship
     {